katesalazar/minia/README.md

   &#8474; (`Q`) sets.
 Basic arithmetic on them: addition, substraction, multiplication, division, exponentiation.

-  * Absence of machine integers and floating point numbers.
+  * ~~Absence~~ Full abstraction of machine integers and machine floating point numbers.
 The interpreter is to choose the underlying technique for resolving rational numbers, using floating or fixed point arithmetic, at will.
+Machine stuff, specially Von Neuman implications, are implementation detail.

     * The programmer might configure a scope in order to ban floating point arithmetic in it.